zniper/rhaptos2.repo/docs/overview.rst

 ------------

-I have been asked to provide a working, documented and tested implementation of what I am calling Edna Mode. [#]_ It is intended to encompass all the requirements set out in `CNX Rewrite Requirements
+I have been asked to provide a working, documented and tested implementation of what I am calling Frozone. [#]_ It is intended to encompass all the requirements set out in `CNX Rewrite Requirements
 <https://docs.google.com/spreadsheet/ccc?key=0ArvuSYeGW6GpdHJmNVJVWjBWOGVGM0RmMWJqdDRpeWc#gid=0>`_